Josh Malerman

-Josh Malerman is an American novelist, short story writer, film producer, and one of two singer/songwriters for the rock band The High Strung.
-He is best known for writing horror and his post-apocalyptic novel, Bird Box, which was the inspiration of the Netflix film Bird Box.
-In 2020, he founded the production company Spin a Black Yarn with manager Ryan Lewis; their first film, We Need to Do Something, was shot in secret during the COVID-19 pandemic.
+Josh Malerman is an American novelist, songwriter, movie director, film producer, cartoonist and rhythm guitarist for the rock band The High Strung.
+He is best known for writing horror and his post-apocalyptic novel, Bird Box (2014), which was the inspiration of the Netflix film Bird Box.
+In 2020, he founded the production company Spin a Black Yarn with manager Ryan Lewis.

 Career

-Before his debut novel, Bird Box, was published by ECCO/HarperCollins, Malerman had written fourteen manuscripts, never having shopped one of them.
+Before his debut novel, Bird Box, was published by Ecco/HarperCollins, Malerman had written fourteen manuscripts, never having shopped one of them.
 Bird Box was published in the United Kingdom and United States in 2014 to much critical acclaim.

-As the singer/songwriter of the Detroit rock band The High Strung, Malerman toured the country for six years, playing approximately 250 shows a year.
-Malerman wrote many of the rough drafts for these novels in the passenger seat between cities on tour.
-He says this about those days: "I never saw the books with dollar signs in my eyes.
-It was no hobby, that's for sure, it was the real thing and always has been, but I was happy, then, simply writing, and while I blindly assumed they'd be published one day, I had no idea how something like that occurred."

 When a friend from high school, Dave Simmer, who had worked with authors and properties in Hollywood, asked Malerman's permission to send one of his books to some people he knew in the publishing industry.
 Malerman sent Goblin, a collection of novellas that take place in the titular city of Goblin.
 Malerman subsequently spoke with an agent and editors.
 He says this of the part Simmer played in his career: "There were two things at play at that point in time; one, Dave was a ghostly benefactor, golden-hearted and smart, descending from the sky to help me.
 And two, what may sound like luck couldn't have become good fortune if I wasn't armed with a dozen novels to talk shop with."